Download our free PDF:

 The FAFSA (and most other financial aid formulas) is heavily weighted toward income:

 Income has a much greater impact on eligibility for need-based financial aid than assets (like the money you have in cash, checking, savings, or investments).

 Income affects financial aid eligibility in two main ways:

-Generally, every $10,000 increase in parent income will cause about a $3,000 decrease in need-based financial aid and every $10,000 increase in student income will cause up to a $5,000 decrease in need-based financial aid.
+So, generally speaking, if you’re a dependent student, every $10,000 increase in your parent’s income (above the income protection allowance) will cause about a $3,000 decrease in need-based financial aid and every $10,000 increase in your income will cause up to a $5,000 decrease in need-based financial aid.

 For example, a tax preparer may choose to file an IRS Form 1040 instead of an IRS Form 1040A or 1040EZ to claim various exclusions from income.
 But, taxpayers who are required to file an IRS Form 1040, even if just to itemize deductions, may be ineligible for the simplified needs test and auto-zero EFC.

 Copyright © 2016 by Edvisors.com.
 All rights reserved.